Sequence of length n having equal sum and product

 g(53,8)= 64= 8+4+2+1×50 but g(53,9)= 63= 7+3+3+1×50.

-given n and p, the value h=s-r is the same for any solution of Eq.
+For a given n and p, the value h=s-r is the same for any solution

+of Eq.
 (2).
-The value of g(n,p) is completely determined by n and p.
+The value of g(n,p) is completely determined by

 For example: